-- A. This Board action, as an administrative action, is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
+- A. This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act (CEQA), as amended.
 14 Cal.
 Code Regs. §15378.
 This Board action is not a "project" subject to CEQA.
 Pub.
 Res.
-Code §21065. - B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act Pub.
+Code §21065. - B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
+Pub.
 Res.
-Code Section 30106.
+Code §30106.